 Many people who struggle with imposter syndrome are perfectionists.
-Perfectionists create an ideal in their mind of what a perfect result has to look like and feel like.
+Perfectionists create an ideal in their minds of what a perfect result has to be.

-If their achievement doesn’t measure up to their vision of perfection, they often feel like a fraud or an imposter.
+If their achievement doesn’t measure up to their vision of perfection, they often feel like frauds or an imposter.
 Perfectionists often feel that they’re not good enough or not the real deal when they achieve a result that is not their definition of perfection.

 To overcome imposter syndrome, ditch your perfectionist habits.
 Set achievable, measurable goals and focus on the progress you make towards those goals, not perfection.